iiasa/ixmp4/DEVELOPING.md

 py.test
 ```

-### Running tests with PostgreSQL and ORACLE
+### Running tests with PostgreSQL

-In order to run the local tests with PostgreSQL or ORACLE you'll need to have a local
+In order to run the local tests with PostgreSQL you'll need to have a local instance
-instance of this database running.
+of this database running.
 The easiest way to do this using a docker container.

-For PostgreSQL using the official [`postgres`](https://hub.docker.com/_/postgres) image
+Using the official [`postgres`](https://hub.docker.com/_/postgres) image is recommended.
-is recommended.
-Get the latest version on you local machine using (having docker
+Get the latest version on you local machine using (having docker installed):
-installed):

 ```console
 docker pull postgres